 Those who have watched me work diligently, sacrifice and keep on going on the tough days were so excited that I had been formally recognised.
 I received so many messages from my teams as well as ACN members.
 Within a day, Sunshine Coast news groups had reported that a ‘local nurse had taken out a national award’.

 It has been beautiful to have people I’ve never met know my story and congratulate me.
 It has been humbling and brought me to tears at times.

 How will you leverage the award to further your work?

 To expand nationally, we need support and funding.
 We need decisionmakers to understand the vision, see the impact we make every day sitting with someone in a gutter, a car park or a chair – whether it’s a man, woman or child – and help us replicate our services.

 Every night we hesitate, someone on the streets decides not to seek health care, not get their medications, or is contemplating whether they should continue to live another day.

 I know that I need to create or take up opportunities to advocate for vulnerable Australians, and for funding our conversation-based model of care.
 I’m very excited about the organisation shifting from being a health care service to an integral part of the Australian health care system.

 Whose support would you like to acknowledge for this award?

-I would like to thank The Hon Greg Hunt MP, ACN CEO Adjunct Professor Kylie Ward FACN, and ACN for the recognition.
+I would like to thank the Federal Minister for Health and Aged Care, ACN CEO Adjunct Professor Kylie Ward FACN, and ACN for the recognition.

 I would love to acknowledge my business partner and great mate, Dr Nova Evans for her ongoing support, pursuit & belief in our ideas.
 We have had so many ‘geronimo’ moments, so much courage, so much vulnerability!